-During the three months ended March 31, 2015, we have continued efforts under our multi-year program designed to transform and modernize our operations company-wide, focusing on introducing a new labor model for our Core U.S. stores, developing a new supply chain, formulating a customer-focused value-based pricing strategy and implementing new technology into our Acceptance Now locations.
+During the first half of 2015, we have continued efforts under our multi-year program designed to transform and modernize our operations company-wide, focusing on introducing a new labor model for our Core U.S. stores, developing a new supply chain, formulating a customer-focused, value-based pricing strategy and implementing new technology into our Acceptance Now locations.
+The flexible labor model has been embraced by store managers and had a positive impact on financial results for the current period.
+Three of our five planned distribution centers were operational at June 30, with the remaining two operational in July.
+We incurred and expensed contractual start-up costs of \$1.7 million that will benefit us over the term of the contract with our third-party logistics partner.

-Same store sales were a positive 1.0% in the Core U.S. business for the first three months of 2015 over 2014, primarily due to the new smartphone product category and higher merchandise sales.
-However, revenues decreased by \$7.3 million in the first three months of 2015 over 2014 due to the 150-store consolidation completed in the second quarter of 2014.
+Same store sales were a positive 1.0% and 1.4% in the Core U.S. business for the first and second quarters of 2015, respectively, primarily due to the new smartphone product category and higher merchandise sales.
+While revenues decreased by \$7.8 million in the first half of 2015 over 2014 due to the 150-store consolidation completed in the second quarter of 2014, we had a slight increase in operating profit due to the progress on our initiatives.

-We continue to grow the Acceptance Now segment.
-We added 53 staffed locations and closed 27 staffed locations during the first three months of 2015.
-We also opened our first Acceptance Now Direct location this quarter.
-We had same store revenues of 34.1% in this segment driven by the continued maturation of the business and the introduction of 90 day option pricing.
-Our Acceptance Now segment provided approximately 25.6% of our consolidated revenue and 34.6% of our consolidated segment operating profit in the first three months of 2015.
+We continue to grow the Acceptance Now segment, adding 101 staffed locations and closing 47 staffed locations during the first half of 2015.
+We also opened our first Acceptance Now Direct location and completed the first conversion of a staffed location to a direct location.
+We had same store revenue growth of 32.9% for the first half of 2015 in this segment, driven by the continued maturation of the business and the introduction of 90 day option pricing.
+Our Acceptance Now segment provided approximately 25.1% of our consolidated revenue and 34.5% of our consolidated segment operating profit in the first half of 2015.